-Nana makes his home with his mother.
-Carrying water, washing clothes and helping in the kitchen are his household duties.
+In his home, Nana helps by carrying water, washing clothes and helping in the kitchen.
+He lives with his mother.
 His mother is sometimes employed.
 There are 2 children in the family.

 Nana lives in the coastal community of Tema New-Town, home to approximately 114,300 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The primary ethnic groups are Ga, Akan, Ewes, Adangme and Hausa and the most commonly spoken languages are Ga, Twi, Ewe, Dangme and Hausa.